dheerajthota0531/AI_Screenshot/README.md

 ### From Github Releases

-1. Download the latest `build.zip` from the [Release](https://github.com/lxieyang/screenshot-extension/releases) page.
-Or click [here](https://github.com/lxieyang/screenshot-extension/releases/download/v1.0.0/build.zip).
+1. Download the latest `build.zip` from the [Release](https://github.com/dheerajthota0531/screenshot-extension/releases) page.
 2. Unzip
 3. Go to `chrome://extensions/` (or `edge://extensions/` if you're using MS Edge) and enable `Developer mode`.
 4. Click `Load Unpacked`, then select the unzipped folder (which contains a file called `manifest.json`).